Understanding the Forces That Make Up Your Life and the True Purpose of Meditation

 It is important to acknowledge this fact right from the start, and to wholeheartedly accept the practice that we are working with, so we do not fall in the trap of resenting the practice later on when this element of suppression is no longer serving us.

+It is also important to not be afraid of suppression.
 The word “suppression” often carries a negative connotation, bringing the association of something that leads to issues later down the line.
 And rightfully so, when done improperly, it indeed often does.

 But, as with most things, not everything is as black and white.